Uk mens fashion blogs

 Men’s Flair is more a magazine than a blog and is ideal for men with a flair for style and interests beyond fleeting looks of the season.
 The reason why I say the magazine is because they have an editor, two columnists and a bucket load of contributors, all living what they preach.
 Furthermore, it is all about style that is real, relevant and unpretentious.

-What it’s about: An online magazine for men with flair for style and interests
+What it’s about: an online magazine for men with flair for style and interests

 18. Style & Error